 I found it's advisable to revise sound combinations and digraphs every fortnight or so.

-I was surprised when assessing a Year 3 class at the beginning of the school year how many of them had forgotten their sound combinations during the Christmas holidays which greatly affects reading fluency and therefore their comprehension of what they've just read...
-And that is one of the major reasons for reading.
+I was surprised when assessing a Year 3 class at the beginning of the school year how many of them had forgotten their sound combinations during the Christmas holidays.
+This can greatly affect reading fluency and therefore comprehension.

 It usually takes less than two minutes to go through the lot once they're known.